LouisJackman/language-x/docs/language-proposal/details/meta-linguistic-programming.md

   macros give the ability for _anyone_ to write a compile-time reflection library, one shouldn't be blessed so much as to be fused onto the types themselves such as Java's `instance.getClass()` notation.
+* Crazy idea: what if lambdas were just reader macros that produced `fun`s with `gensym`d names?
+Free identifiers would be captured in the AST, and translated into parameters, which would happen recursively downwards until lexical scoping had been "compiled" into the code.
+This would mean that only static item symbols and lambda parameters would exist.
+* Another crazy idea: produce reader macros for all item definition forms that produce new item definition procedure macros, but _gensym the name based on the accessibility modifier_.
+That means accessibility is no longer a language concept either.
+* And another: what if `ignorable` translated a function into a macro that dropped down to the underlying function call but then emitted a `|> ignore` on call sites automatically if the value is not used?